 The Nobel Prize winners in physics and chemistry, as well as the recipients of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, are appointed by the Royal Swedish Academy of Sciences.

-In all these institutions, there are special Nobel committees, which every year conduct extensive investigations into a selection of nominated candidates.
-The name proposals come in through nominations, which can only be made by certain specially appointed persons.
+In all these institutions, there are special Nobel committees that conduct extensive investigations every year on a selection of nominated candidates.
+The name proposals come from nominations, which can only be made by certain specially appointed persons.
 This includes, for example, researchers, former prize winners, and academy members.
-The committees put forward a proposal that is presented to the respective prize-awarding institution, which then votes for the year's prize winners.
+The committees put forward a proposal that is presented to the respective prize-awarding institution, which then votes on the year's prize winners.

 Regarding the Peace Prize, the Storting in Norway appoints the members of the Norwegian Nobel Committee, which is responsible for both the investigative work and the prize decision.